 - 1986 - Bill Russell, at age 38, announces his retirement.
 He is the last member of the Dodgers' Garvey-Lopes-Russell-Cey 1970s infield and is second on the club's all-time list with 2,183 games played.

 - 1987 - Kent Hrbek's grand slam highlights a 15-hit barrage as the Minnesota Twins pound the St. Louis Cardinals, 11 - 5, at the Metrodome to force the World Series to a seventh game.
+This remains the most recent World Series game to be played in the afternoon.

 - 1992 - The Toronto Blue Jays take the major league baseball championship outside the United States for the first time ever, beating the Atlanta Braves, 4 - 3, in 11 innings, in Game 6 of the World Series.